kellydyer007/search.github.io/README.md

             * genetic.

   Outside sources of code that I used were:
-      * GeeksforGeeks website: Kruskal and Primm minmum spanning tree implementation (link in code)
+   Markup: * GeeksforGeeks website: Kruskal and Primm minmum spanning tree implementation (link in code)
            * Python-Graph-Gallery website: The shell for the graphs used in analysis section (link in code)